Bella Vista Neighbors Association

 Translating to “beautiful sight,” Bella Vista was the first Philly neighborhood settled by Italian immigrants.
-The original heritage informs much of what exists today, but the family-oriented residential pocket has blossomed into a fascinating microcosm of South Philadelphia itself.
+Its original heritage informs much of what exists today, though the family-oriented residential pocket has blossomed into a microcosm of South Philadelphia itself.

-Bella Vista’s best-known feature is the Ninth Street Italian Market, the oldest operational open-air hub of its kind in America.
+Bella Vista’s best-known feature is the 9th Street Italian Market, the oldest operational open-air market of its kind in America.
 Welcoming the presence of other cultures — Vietnamese and Mexican, most prominently — has helped the area grow into much more than the sum of its once-monocultural parts.

-The South Philadelphia neighborhood has much to offer visitors, but its greatest asset might be its staggering roster of dining options, from city-best brunch spots to late-night ethnic explorations.
+Bella Vista offers visitors a staggering roster of dining options, from city-best brunch spots to late-night international explorations.

-Philly’s historic Italian Market stretches along Ninth Street, from Wharton Street north to Fitzwater Street.
-First established in the late 19th century by Italian immigrants, the Market has grown in more recent years to feature many Latino- and Asian-owned businesses peddling coffee, cheese, meat, pasta, sandwiches, produce and more — a perfect harmony with 9th Street’s beloved institutions.
+First established in the late 19th century by Italian immigrants, the market continues to grow, more recently including many Latino- and Asian-owned businesses peddling coffee, cheese, meat, pasta, sandwiches, produce and more — a perfect harmony with 9th Street’s beloved institutions.

 While not as quaint, the east-west corridor of Washington Avenue is home to a variety of taquerias, Vietnamese restaurants and grocers, and other international finds as well as upscale sit-down restaurants and bars.

 Bella Vista is a short walk from Old City hotels and multiple SEPTA lines, including the Broad Street subway and the Route 47 bus.

 The neighborhood itself is quite walkable and bikeable, but finding parking can be frustrating.